NASA-AMMOS/Landform/README.md

 ## Building

 Landform previously required Windows to build and run; the current implementation is multiplatform and builds and runs on Linux `x86_64,` OS X `arm64`, and Windows `x86_64`.
-The EmguCV runtime binary packages currently require an Ubuntu 24.04 distribution on Linux.
+Currently two Linux distributions are supported: Ubuntu 24.04 and Amazon Linux 2023; this is mainly due to the EmguCV dependency.
+Binary packages for EmbguCV releases are currently published to NuGet with a native library for Ubuntu 24.04.
+For Amazon Linux 2023 we have a [script](./scripts/build-emgucv-min-al2023.sh) that builds a [minimal EmguCV native library for Amazon Linux 2023](./deps/libcvextern-al2023.so).

 1. Open a bash command prompt.
 On Windows use [git bash](https://git-scm.com/downloads), [MSYS2](https://msys2.org), or [Cygwin](https://cygwin.com) (Windows Subsystem for Linux (WSL) can work but produces a Linux build).
 If you are using Cygwin you may first need to run `set -o igncr` because `git` on Windows may have converted the included `.sh` scripts to have Windows line endings (though we have a `.gitattributes` file that is supposed to prevent that), and by default the Cygwin bash interpreter does not like that.
 1. Install a [.NET 9.0 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Running `dotnet --version` should return a version in the 9.0.X series.